hashintel/hash/infra/terraform/README.md

 # Troubleshooting and guides

+## What to do if the HASH DB needs **Disaster Recovery**

+There's a [playbook](./playbooks/db_recovery.md) on what we should do when the DB is on fire, please follow it to recover a snapshot.

 ## Help!
 I need access to the private subnet!

 You can access the private subnet using the Bastion host.
 See [this readme](./hash/bastion.md) for more information.
 You need an SSH privatekey to access the bastion, which you can find in `1password` if you have the appropriate access level.